 - 1. Connect the power cord to the Main Unit. - 2.
+Connect the power cord to the Stacking Unit. - 3.
+Depending on the Stacking Unit you purchased, use one or two stacking cables to connect the Stacking Unit to the Main Unit. - a.
+For connecting P2-UMT832S to P2-UMT832M:

-(Optional) Connect a Stacking Unit if it is needed. - a.
-Connect the power cord to the Stacking Unit. - b.
-Connect one end of a stacking cable to the "Expansion Port Out" on the back of the Stacking Unit.
-Connect the other end of the cable to the "Expansion Port" on the Main Unit.
+- Plug one end of a stacking cable into the port-Expansion Port Out-on the Stacking Unit. - Plug the other end of the cable into the port-Expansion Port-on the Main Unit.